 Thanks to Ken Brown and Jewel Mathieson for their years of advocacy for patients’ access to safe, legal medical cannabis.
 Their goal has finally been realized.

-And thanks to our City Council allies Councilwoman Rachel E Hundley, Mayor Amy Harrington and Vice Mayor Logan Harvey for leaning forward on this issue.
+And thanks to our City Council allies, former Council Members Rachel E Hundley, Amy Harrington, and Logan Harvey for leaning forward on this issue.
 They’ve helped define Sonoma as a city of progressive values and a pacesetter in Sonoma County.

-In the meantime, the Sonoma Valley Cannabis Group will continue to keep you all informed on new regulations, a cannabis tax measure and the possible ramifications of a separate dispensary ballot initiative in 2020.
+In the meantime, the Sonoma Valley Cannabis Group will continue to keep you informed on all the latest developments in 2021-22.

 Sonoma Valley Cannabis Group